thorvg/thorvg/README.md

 <br />

 ### Render Backends
-Today, ThorVG provides its own implementation of multiple raster engines, allowing you to choose the one that best suits your app and system preferences.
+Today, ThorVG provides its own implementation of multiple render-backend engines, allowing you to choose the one that best suits your app and system preferences.
 <br/>

 - CPU/SIMD (Software)